hoony9x/2015-HYU-CSE-Computer-Graphics-Ray-Tracing-Assignment/README.md

-# HYU 2015-1 "Computer Graphics (CSE4020)" Ray Tracing Assignment
+# HYU 2015-1 "Computer Graphics (CSE4020)" Assignment
+## Assignment for implementing "Ray Tracing" using given codes.

 This repository contains source code and scene data with xml format, and generated scene images.
 In this assignment, skeleton code was given.